Skip to content

 Startup

-First planned commercial fleet (three-digit pod count), fleet service infrastructure stood up, second Saudi city entered.
+First commercial fleet (three-digit pod count), fleet service infrastructure stood up, second Saudi city entered.

 Capital raised (this stage)